-Witness the Death of the "American" Church!
+Are We Witnessing the Death of the Influence of the "American" Church?

 American Society Is Not Alone In This Approach To Life